Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Introduction

-Our formulation builds on top of the semiconducting Bloch equations \cite{Rossi2002} and NEGF \cite{Stefanucci2023} by adding \textit{ab initio} phonon–phonon scattering and by enforcing a Bloch gauge-consistent \cite{Volpato2025} evaluation of the scattering integrals, thereby linking, within a single predictive calculation, coherent polarization, carrier relaxation, hot-phonon dynamics, coherent atomic motion, photocarrier-induced enhancement of screening, and linear optical absorption in the transient state.
-From a technical point of view, our implementation is scalable and efficient, enabling direct, parameter-free comparison to pump–probe measurements at experimental fluences and temperatures.
+Our formulation builds on top of the semiconducting Bloch equations \cite{Rossi2002} and NEGF \cite{Stefanucci2023} by adding \textit{ab initio} phonon-phonon scattering and by enforcing a Bloch gauge-consistent \cite{Volpato2025} evaluation of the scattering integrals, thereby linking, within a single predictive calculation, coherent polarization, carrier relaxation, hot-phonon dynamics, coherent atomic motion, photocarrier-induced enhancement of screening, and linear optical absorption in the transient state.
+From a technical point of view, our implementation is scalable and efficient, enabling direct, parameter-free comparison to pump-probe measurements at experimental fluences and temperatures.

 We apply our approach to single-layer MoS$_2$ and h-BN.
 In the first case, we address photoinduced renormalizations of electronic and lattice properties, ultrafast carrier relaxation, hot-phonon lifetimes, and displacive coherent phonon dynamics.
 In the case of single-layer h-BN, we investigate changes in electronic, optical, and lattice dynamics properties at long times in a quasi-equilibrium configuration, namely, we study the fluence-induced electronic screening renormalization and melting of excitonic features.
-Where possible, we benchmark forces and long-time trends against constrained density-functional perturbation theory (cDFPT) and available experiments, and we delineate regimes in which simplified descriptions fail qualitatively.
+Where possible, we benchmark forces and long-time trends against cDFPT and available experiments, and we delineate regimes in which simplified descriptions fail qualitatively.

 The paper is organized as follows.
-Section~\ref{sec2} introduces the theoretical formalism, including the \textit{ab initio} Hamiltonian and the derivation of quasiparticle renormalizations, collision integrals, and the Ehrenfest equation.
-Section~\ref{sec3} details the computational implementation, including workflow, Wannier framework, time propagation, and performance.
-Section~\ref{sec:Applications} presents applications to monolayer h-BN and MoS$_2$.
-Finally, conclusions are given in Section~\ref{sec: Conclusion and perspectives}.
+In \nameref{sec2} we introduce the theoretical formalism, including the \textit{ab initio} Hamiltonian and the derivation of quasiparticle renormalizations, collision integrals, and the Ehrenfest equation.
+Then, we detail the computational implementation, including workflow, Wannier framework, time propagation, and performance.
+In \nameref{sec3} we presents applications to monolayer h-BN and MoS$_2$.
+Conclusions are given in \nameref{sec: Conclusion and perspectives}.